How to Determine a Good Car Insurance Rate

 Car insurance rates are always changing.
 Maybe you like your car insurance agent but do not know whether or not you have a good rate.
 How do you really know?
 Knowing whether or not your car insurance rate is good is important to your overall financial well-being.
 Understanding where improvements can be made could save you lots of money in future premiums.

-- A traffic violation will be falling off at your next renewal and you will see your monthly payment lowered.
+- A traffic violation is keeping your rates high.
+If it will be falling off at your next renewal because enough time has elapsed, you will see your monthly payment lowered.
+Make sure to ask about the timeframes, because they are often different lengths of time than the DMV uses.

 - We don’t currently insure your home; you could switch your home policy to us and save big on your car insurance premium with a multi-policy discount.